SupawitAz/MINIO_Centos/README.md

 | delete 2 mount data  | loss RRS data but standard EC:2 are alive |
 | delete 3 mount data  | loss EC:2 data |

+## Question ???

+When unmount and delete 2 disk then mount again.
+RSS data did not loss.
+But tf not unmount disk then force delete data at mount path, RSS will loss.